 does not follow the budget;

-does not comply with program requirements related to the Consumer Directed Services (CDS) option;
+does not comply with program requirements related to the CDS option;

-does not meet other employer responsibilities.
+does not meet other CDS employer responsibilities.

-The member, legally authorized representative (LAR) or DR must provide written corrective action plans (CAP) to the person requiring the plan within 10 business days after receiving a CAP request.
-CAPs may be requested in writing by the financial management services agency (FMSA), managed care organization (MCO), Health and Human Services Commission (HHSC) staff or interdisciplinary team (IDT) member.
+The CDS employer or DR must provide a written CAP to the person requiring the plan within 10 business days after receiving a CAP request.
+CAPs may be requested in writing by the financial management services agency (FMSA), managed care organization (MCO), Texas Health and Human Services Commission (HHSC) staff or service planning team (SPT) member.

 The written CAP must include the: